 At Edge Hill Station, we share our building with socially engaged art organisations One September, Bring The Fire Project, Mooncup Theatre and Art in Liverpool/Independents Biennial.
-We are part of Cultural Organisations of Liverpool, Liverpool Arts Regeneration Consortium, and Liverpool Council Education Partnership.
 We also founded Shift Liverpool, an environmental sustainability network for cultural organisations in the Liverpool City Region.

 Our building on platform 1 and 2 has step-free access from the top of Tunnel Road, down the station approach.
 Our buildings are located on platform 1 and there is step-free access via the Accumulator Tower.
 We have no accessible lift, step-free access is limited to the ground floor spaces.
 There is a disabled toilet available on the ground floor.
 If you are visiting Metal for meetings or closed workshops and have any questions about access, please get in touch.

 We also lease desk space and artist studios in both of our buildings.
 Please enquire at email@example.com if you are interested in renting from us.